JohnEstropia/CoreStore/README.md

 # Who uses CoreStore?
-Did CoreStore serve you well?
-I'd love to hear about your app :)
+I'd love to hear about apps using CoreStore.
+Send me a message and I'll feature your apps here!

 # License